reem/cards/README.md

-#backboneIntroStep1a
+# Cards

+An extremely lightweight library of models for building simple card games using Backbone.
+Cards supports Dealers, Players, Cards, Hands, and a Utility suite of runtime-safe suits of cards.

-This is a copy of the work I did on a private repo, originally a project from [Hack Reactor's](http://hackreactor.com) curriculum.
-This project was worked on with a pair; it's representative of the kind of problems that I've tackled, but not of my solo work.
+This is was originally a project from [Hack Reactor's](http://hackreactor.com) curriculum.